Best Indoor Floor Plants

 • Keep your rubber plant in well-draining soil consistently to avoid root decay.

-5. Bird of Paradise (Strelitzia reginae)
+5. Bird of Paradise (Strelitzia Reginae)

 best indoor floor plants | bird of paradise